 This amino acid derivative was shown to reduce the nerve toxicity effects seen with platinum compounds.
 The platinum compounds used in dogs are cisplatin and carboplatin, usually for osteosarcoma (bone tumors), transmissible venereal tumor, and mast cell tumors.

 Doxorubicin (Adriamycin) can cause irreversible injury to the heart.
 This drug is used often with lymphosarcoma, hemangiosarcoma, other sarcomas, and carcinomas.
 There is some new evidence that ALC is able to block this effect.
 Here is the paper for your reference.

-According to the University of Maryland, this effect may occur without decreasing the effectiveness of the doxorubicin (scroll down to the bottom of this link).
+According to the University of Maryland, this effect may occur without decreasing the effectiveness of the doxorubicin.
 Another study showed that there was a reversal of heart toxicity due to doxorubicin in rats without decreasing its effectiveness using ALC.